Skip to content

 Definition: What is meant by bioaccumulation and biomagnification?

 The processes of Bioaccumulation or the Biomagnification are unfortunately not visible and therefore all the more difficult to understand.
-I would therefore like to start by briefly explaining both terms to give you a better feel for the invisible danger posed by plastic in the food cycle.
+Here I would like to briefly explain both terms to you, in order to develop a better feeling for the invisible danger of plastic in the food cycle.

 Bioaccumulation

-Bioaccumulation describes the Absorption or accumulation of substances (such as Plasticizercolorants, flame retardants, pesticides or heavy metals) by a living organism from its environment.
-It can damage the absorbing organism and may even lead to death in the short or long term.
+Bioaccumulation describes the Absorption or accumulation of substances (such as Plasticizer, colorants, flame retardants, pesticides or heavy metals) by a living organism from its environment.
+It can damage the receiving organism and under certain circumstances also lead to death in the short or long term.

-While marine animals use substances such as Microplastics from the water via the skin, gills or food, we land dwellers consume these pollutants mainly from the water. about our meals and drinking water.
+While marine animals use substances such as Microplastics from the water through the skin, gills or food, we land-dwellers consume these pollutants mainly in the form of about our meals and drinking water.

 Biomagnification